sweetmans/Apple-Music-API-Document/README.md

 ## Apple Music API Document & Framework (In progress)
 #### A web services API that lets you integrate streaming music with Apple Music content.

-#### I am coding an API for yuur guys easy to access Apple Music API.
+#### I am coding an API for your guys easy to access Apple Music API.
 Using the [iJSON model generator](https://apps.apple.com/us/app/ijson-model-generator/id1486894478).
 If you want to speed up your coding.
 And don't waste your time on naming `class`.
 You could try this app.
 [Mac AppStore](https://apps.apple.com/us/app/ijson-model-generator/id1486894478).
 Just $0.99
 <p align="center" >
 	<img src="https://github.com/sweetmans/iJSON-Generator/blob/develop/github/assets/appstore-preview-3.png" title="SMInstagramPhotoPicker" float=left>